1991-glitch/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- swaps the values of two integers
+ function that returns the length of a string